 A tourist-show, a legend told,

 A rusting bulk of bronze and gold,

-So much, and scarce so much, ye hold
+A lot, as well as scarce so much, ye hold

-The meaning of Kamakura?
+The definition of Kamakura?

-I find myself standing in front of Amanawa Shinmei Shrine.
-The place is deserted, looks untouched for years.
-It is very different to the other places I have seen in Kamakura.
-The shrine is the oldest Shinto shrine in the city, and was founded in 710 A.D.
-It is dedicated to Amaterasu, the goddess of the sun and the universe.
+I find myself standing in front ofAmanawa Shinmei Shrine.
+The location is deserted, looks untouched for years.
+It is extremely various to the various other places I have actually seen in Kamakura.
+The temple is the oldest Shinto temple in the city, and was established in 710 A.D.
+It is dedicated toAmaterasu, the siren of the sun and deep space.